Code-Institute-Submissions/Leoney-book_AprResub/README.md

 4. In genres page to enable the "More [genre] ... " links.
 5. In author's page to add short biography.
 6. An administrator profile privileges to be added so the site administrator can able to edit or delete added by users books.
+7. On adding a new book to run a check if the does not already exist in the 'books' collection.
+8. Add an option for the users to reset their password.

 ## Technologies Used